-As noted, the project was not pre-registered but involved exploratory analysis of the experimental and prior datasets.
-All analyses have been conducted within a Bayesian framework and all posterior estimates and their precision, along with conclusions based upon them, are interpreted continuously and probabilistically, considering priors, data quality, and all within the context of each outcome and the assumptions of the model employed as the estimator (Kruschke & Liddell, 2018).
-All models were run with 2000 warmup and 2000 sampling iterations and four Monte Carlo Markov Chains.
-Trace plots were produced along with R values to examine whether chains had converged, and posterior predictive checks for each model were also examined to understand the model implied distributions (see https://osf.io/u7g8c.
-We fit two sets of models for the TUL and RPE outcomes, one on the prior sample of data using weakly regularising priors in order to generate posterior distributions to inform the priors used in the other model using the experimental data, and a single model on the experimental data for the RPD outcome using weakly regularising priors.
+Modelling Strategy: Previous Observational and Experimental Data and Models and four Monte Carlo Markov Chains.
+Trace plots were produced along with \hat{R} values to examine whether chains had converged, and posterior predictive checks for each model were also examined to understand the model implied distributions (see https://osf.io/u7g8c.
+We fit two sets of models for the TUL and RPE outcomes, one on the previous observational sample of data using weakly regularising priors in order to generate posterior distributions to inform the priors used in the other model using the experimental data, and a single model on the experimental data for the RPD outcome using weakly regularising priors.
 These models are described below.
 For all models we calculated average marginal effects as the global grand means for both predictions under each condition as well as contrasts between conditions and visualise both prior and posterior distributions along with median and 95% quantile interval (QI) estimates from these.